neondatabase/website/content/docs/guides/branching-analytics.md

 GROUP BY product_id;
 ```

-Depending on the amount of sales, this query could impact performance on your production database.
-The branch you created is isolated from your production database and has a its own vCPU and RAM.
-Running this query on the branch will not impact your production system.
+Depending on the number of products and sales, this query would likely impact performance if run on your production database.
+Since you are running the query on your production branch, which is isolated from your production database and has a its own vCPU and RAM, it will have no effect on your production system.

 ## Delete the branch

-When you're done with the analytics query and don't need the branch anymore, you can delete it to avoid taking up storage space:
+When you're done running queries and don't need the branch anymore, you can delete it to avoid taking up storage space:

 1. In the Neon Console, select your project.
 2. Select **Branches**.
-3. Select the branch from the table.
+3. Select the `sales_query` branch from the table.
-3. Click **Delete**.
+3. From the **More** menu, select **Delete**.
 4. On the confirmation dialog, click **Delete**.

 <Admonition type="tip">